KULeuven-MICAS/accfg-artifacts/README.md

 * A working internet connection (to download the docker container, this repository, and additional python packages)
 * 16 GB of free disk space

+**Note on time:** On modern Desktop CPUs we saw times at around ~30 minutes to complete the entire evaluation, but lower-power CPUs seem to struggle a lot with these simulation workloads.

-All time estimations are based on such typical machines.
+All time estimations are based on typical student machines, where there is access to a fast workstation, times can be expected to be significantly lower.

 ### Getting the source (~ <1 minute)